Cho-Eunhak/Python-Practice/README.md

 # Elevator
- A Simple Elevator Program.
+ A Simple Elevator Program using python.
 Enter the number of people and the number of floors.
 Operates until the person arrives at the destination.